Meeting-Baas/sdk-generator/README.md

 Official SDK for interacting with the [Meeting BaaS](https://meetingbaas.com) API - The unified API for Google Meet, Zoom, and Microsoft Teams.

 > **Note**: This package is automatically generated from the Meeting BaaS OpenAPI specification.
-For development and contribution guidelines, see [DEVELOPMENT.md](./DEVELOPMENT.md).
+For development and contribution guidelines, see [DEVELOPMENT.md](https://github.com/meeting-baas/sdk-generator/blob/HEAD/DEVELOPMENT.md).
+For the official API reference, visit [docs.meetingbaas.com](https://docs.meetingbaas.com).

 ## Features